 Put your sweater flat again, wrong side out.
 Pin the edges and sew (zigzag point) the low part of the sleeves and the sides together.

-Once both sides are sew, make a fold all along the bottom, pin and sew.
+Once both sides are sewn, make a fold all along the bottom, pin and sew.

-Almost done, turn your sweater right side out and place the zipper in the center of one side.
-Pin it (fold the zipper end under it) and sew it on the sweater with a matching color thread.
+If you want to add a zipper, turn your sweater right side out and place the zipper in the center of one side.
+Pin it (fold the zipper end under it) and sew it on the sweater with a matching colored thread.
 You need to sew the zipper on only one side of the sweater, so be careful not to sew both layers.

 Once sewn, open the zipper and cut the knit fabric.
-Use pin to make a fold, trough the inside, all along the neckline and sew.
+Use some pins to make a fold, trough the inside, all along the neckline and sew.

 The last finishing touch all long the zipper, roll the fabric on itself and make small hand stitches to hold it.
 And done!
 Wear and enjoy your new sweater!